+In revision 1 of the contribution results are reported for additional encoder-only changes that improves the average luma BD rate performance to -0.25% (all-intra), -0.09% (random-access), 0.02% (low delay B).

 Introduction

 In the current VVC WD there exists three different luma intra mode list construction process: one for zero reference line index, a second for non-zero reference line index and a third for multi-hypothesis intra.
 The contribution proposes the use of a single list construction process comprising solely of angular modes.
 This process is the same as the one currently being used for non-zero reference line index.
 Since the list no longer contains non-angular modes (PLANAR, DC modes) the luma intra mode signaling is modified to first signal a flag indicating if the selected mode is angular.
 For non-angular mode a further flag is received indicating if the mode is PLANAR or DC.
 The modified pseudo-syntax is shown below: